 While it is possible to learn some of the basic techniques without a teacher, it is not at all recommended - not only for obvious safety concerns, but also because the Japanese sword arts are so deep, with many layers and levels, and self training can too easily result in an inflated sense of confidence and retard your ultimate development.

 That said, we do cover some basic techniques and training methods in the further resources section of this category, but it truly is barely scratching the surface...

 Each style and each dojo is quite different in their approach to the tools of the trade as it were - and the best advice I can give is that if you are serious about Japanese sword training, you ask your Sensei!
 That way you won't be going out and spending money on things you dont need, or won't be allowed to use...

 That said, the following is a basic idea of what you will probably need - and a few recommendations...

 Like with the Western Martial Arts, many (though certainly not all) schools start their students off with bokken or bokuto - in other words, a wooden sword.

-These come in many different levels of qualit: from lignum vitae super bokken to US$85 Japanese white and red oak, but generally speaking - it isn't necessary to spend anywhere near as much as this (the lignum vitae bokken are seriously overpriced really - if it is an almost indestructible, yet better balanced Bokken you are after, Cold Steel offer a very innovative and modern polypropylene version called the Cold Steel Highest Quality Bokken, a $29 training tool that compares well in terms of handling to much higher quality ones, and is extremely impact resistant - though not without its' weaknesses).
+These come in many different levels of qualit: from lignum vitae super bokken to US$85 Japanese white and red oak and hand crafted in the USA bokken by Samureye reviewed here, but generally speaking - it isn't necessary to spend anywhere near as much as this (the lignum vitae bokken are seriously overpriced really - if it is an almost indestructible, yet better balanced Bokken you are after, Cold Steel offer a very innovative and modern polypropylene version called the Cold Steel Highest Quality Bokken, a $29 training tool that compares well in terms of handling to much higher quality ones, and is extremely impact resistant - though not without its' weaknesses).

 Anyway, for most beginners - even a simple $10.00 hardwood bokken such as these ones are good enough to do the job.